isubirana/compareGroups/README.md

 ![](./figures/examplePDF.png)

 Also, by using `export2md` function a descriptive table can be inserted in a Rmarkdown chunk to be compiled in HTML, PDF or Word report.
-Here there is an example of a Rmarkdown compiled to HTML
+Here there is an example of a Rmarkdown compiled to HTML.

 ```
 export2md(tab, strip = TRUE, first = TRUE)